Roasted Duck

 - Preheat oven to 325

-- Pinch the skin and stick a knife into it without cutting into the meat, making shallow cuts an inch or two apart from each other.
-Make sure to do around the thigh and back as well
+- Pinch the skin of the duck and stick a knife into it without cutting into the meat, making shallow cuts an inch or two apart from each other.
+Make sure to do around the thigh and back as well5 pound organic duck

-- Salt the inside of the duck and stuff the cavity with the head of garlic and as many orange wedges you can fit
+- Salt the inside of the duck and stuff the cavity with the head of garlic and as many orange wedges you can fit1 orange, 2 – 3 tablespoons kosher salt, 1 head of garlic

 - Place duck in the pan breast side up and set timer to an hour